Set up the environment for Java protocols

-If you want to use the custom JRE for code generation, select Tools > Options > Scripting > Java > JRE > Custom JRE path, and define the path to the custom JRE folder.
+If you want to use a custom JRE for all code generation, select Tools > Options > Scripting > Java > Custom JRE path, and define the path to the custom JRE folder.

 In your Java protocol script, specify the JDK to use during replay.
 In Runtime Settings > Java Environment > Java VM:

-Leave use internal logic to locate the JDK (default) selected to instruct VuGen to locate the JDK.
+Leave Use internal logic to locate JDK (default) selected to instruct VuGen to locate the JDK.
 When more then one JDK is installed on the machine, VuGen selects the first one found.
 The search order is as follows:

 - Windows registry

 - JAVA_HOME environment variable